- Reseach project

-One full tuition scholarship is awarded annually to a high-caliber candidate who clearly demonstrates potential as a future water leader.
+One full tuition scholarship is awarded annually to a high-calibre candidate who clearly demonstrates potential as a future water leader.

 There is one full tuition available, targeted at international candidates who meet the minimum eligibility requirements, hold citizenship and currently live in one of the priority Type B countries.
 You can view the full list of ‘Type B’ countries here.